 So much has happened since I wrote last but I will just quickly summarize.
 Thurs was my very sad going away party... the girls gave me presents and speeches and everyone brought in a dish for lunch.
 I made them a slideshow and also gave them some other presents.

-At night I went for my last dinner at Conrad and Pearl's :( In my final attempt to get even with these Sri Lankan's I gave some good gifts- I gave Pearl a Pearl necklace and Nilu small diamond earings and for the men wallet and belt for Pathi & shoes for Conrad (I know it sounds random but that was the girls suggestion).
+At night I went for my last dinner at Conrad and Pearl's :( In my final attempt to get even with these Sri Lankan's I gave some good gifts- I gave Pearl a Pearl necklace, Nilu small diamond earings, a wallet and belt for Pathi & shoes for Conrad (I know it sounds random but that was the girls suggestion).

 So that's where I'm at.